London and Middlesex Church Records

-- Guildhall Library holds records for most Anglican parishes in the City of London, and some of the Middlesex parishes that adjoin the City are now also at LMA..
+- The records formerly in the Guildhall Library for most Anglican parishes in the City of London, and some of the Middlesex parishes that adjoin the City are now also at LMA..

 - The City of Westminster Archives Centre holds records for most Anglican parishes in the former Metropolitan Borough of Westminster (corresponding to the southern part of the current City of Westminster), though some from this area are not deposited and others are at LMA.

 - The National Archives hold registers from non-conformist and non-parochial Anglican churches and chapels surrendered to the Non-parochial Registers Commissions of 1837 and 1857.

 - The Westminster Abbey Library & Muniment Room holds records for a few Anglican churches in Westminster.